wso2-attic/carbon-uuf-maven-tools/archetypes/README.md

     </feature>

-Once the above app feature is successfully added to your project (say UUF), then it will be deployed in UUF_HOME/deployement/uufapps folder.
+Once the above app feature is successfully added to your project build, then it will be installed in CARBON_HOME/deployment/uufapps folder.

 You can refer the UUF product build on how to include carbon-feature-plugin and apps as carbon-features from - https://github.com/wso2/carbon-uuf/blob/master/product/pom.xml